 You can also purchase a bassinet accessory (sold separately), which clicks into the stroller (see picture below).
 The bassinet’s canopy can be removed for increased airflow, and it also includes a boot cover and a machine-washable mattress cover.

+As mentioned, a new feature on the V2 model is that the seats are quilted — what kiddo doesn’t want to ride on comfy, quilted seats?!
 The Options Elite stroller features 7 different stadium-style seating configurations (see above), offering the kind of versatility that we absolutely love (note that the City Select offers 16 stadium-style seating configurations, some of which include the use of the bassinet and/or car seats).

 Each seat can easily be moved around to face a variety of positions: both can rear or forward face; they can face each other; or both face away.
 What’s cool is that you can opt to use one seat with a car seat or one seat (for when you have just one child) with nothing in the back to leave ample room for shopping excursions (shown below), something you cannot do with a side-by-side double stroller without looking quite silly.